-Cyber attackers usually operate by sending malicious attachments or known threatening URLs to a targeted person via email.
+Common email threats by cyber attackers usually include sending malicious attachments or known threatening URLs to a targeted person via email.
 Emails from imposters, however, rely on social engineering and on busy, tired or distracted employees to get through.
 Typically, the attacker impersonates a top executive of the company, such as the CEO, based on the assumption that the target will be reluctant to challenge a CEO on a request, such as a wire transfer of money.

-Vigilant employees are an important line of defense against these spoof emails.
+Vigilant employees are an important line of defense for protecting email against these spoof emails.
 They are better equipped to analyze these incoming emails, determine if they are legitimate.
 If they are found to be real threats, the vigilant employees can thwart them.

 Common Threats and Viruses

-Common controls, such as standard, reputation-based, anti-spam and signature-based antivirus, are fine for widespread attacks and scam campaigns.
+Common controls for protecting email, such as standard, reputation-based, anti-spam and signature-based antivirus, are fine for widespread attacks and scam campaigns.
 But they’re not good enough for protection against more targeted, sophisticated and advanced attacks.
 Effective email protection requires a people-centric approach.

 Here are some common types of email attacks:

-- Business email compromise (BEC).
-This type of attacks relies on social engineering to trick the recipient into taking action—wiring money, sending sensitive information, and more.
+- Business email compromise (BEC): BEC is a type of attack that relies on social engineering to trick the recipient into taking action—wiring money, sending sensitive information, and more.

-- Email account compromise (EAC).
-One of the most effective approaches for attackers is to take over a legitimate email account.
+- Email account compromise (EAC): EAC is one of the most effective approaches for attackers is to take over a legitimate email account.
 By gaining control of the right account, the intruder can move laterally within the victim’s network, steal data or scam business partners and customers.

 Most email attacks involve some kind of identity deception, or impersonation.
 The attacker email may try to mimic the look of legitimate email through a range of phishing and spoofing techniques—or in the case of EAC by taking over a legitimate account.
 By posing as someone the recipient can trust, the attacker persuades the victim to open an attachment, click a link and more.

 Research firm Gartner published the Market Guide for Email Security in June 2019.
-In it, Gartner noted that the transition to cloud-based email systems should prompt organizations to adopt a continuous adaptive risk and trust assessment (CARTA) mindset to protect their email systems from increasingly adaptive and sophisticated threats.
+In it, Gartner noted that the transition to cloud-based email systems should prompt organizations to adopt a continuous adaptive risk and trust assessment (CARTA) mindset towards protecting their email systems from increasingly adaptive and sophisticated threats.

 Gartner also urges organizations to get the most of their existing on-premise email systems by verifying and optimizing their capabilities and configurations.
 This kind of “gap analysis” will identify where such systems should be supplemented or replaced.
 To address gaps in existing security systems, Gartner recommends adding a cloud email security supplement to your existing security if the existing systems cannot be completely replaced.

-Gartner also recommends investing in end-user education and adopting new standard operating procedures to protect financial and other sensitive data transactions that are often the targets of impersonation-type attacks.2
+Gartner also recommends investing in end-user education and adopting new standard operating procedures to protect financial and other sensitive data transactions that are often the targets of impersonation-type attacks.

 Cloud Email Protection Vs. On-Premise Tools